Documentation forSolarWinds Observability

 While HTTP is the only type of connection supported between the Java Library and the proxy, the Java Library's traffic to the SolarWinds APM collector is still encrypted using SSL/TLS.

-It is encouraged to define this library proxy configuration even if the process level jvm arguments https.proxyHost and https.proxyPort are defined, as those arguments would only work for proxy server that requires no authentication.
+SolarWinds encourages defining this library proxy configuration even if the process level jvm arguments https.proxyHost and https.proxyPort are defined, because those arguments would only work for proxy servers that require no authentication.

 Agent traffic cannot be authenticated with java.net.Authenticator#setDefault.
-For proxy servers that requires authentication, the Java Library proxy configuration must be used.
+For proxy servers that require authentication, the Java Library proxy configuration must be used.

 Config file property